JAWS Scripts For Unigram

 - The name of the active tab, and an indication of new items not yet read in the tab, such as Chats.

-- When a Settings page is open, the page name.
+- When a Settings page is open, the page name when it can be found.

-- When the embedded audio player or the emoji panel is showing, an indication of this fact.
+- Indications if the embedded audio player or the emoji panel are showing.

 - Better pronunciation of the application name while the application is in focus.